jdtsmith/kind-icon/README.md

 Get it from your local package archive (TBD).
 Note that icons support requires [svg-lib](https://github.com/rougier/svg-lib).
 At present `kind-icon` has been tested extensively with the excellent [corfu](https://github.com/minad/corfu) completion package (from the maker of vertico, consult, marginalia, and more).

-### Using kind-formatter:
+### Using margin-formatters:

-To enable for the completion UI [corfu](https://github.com/minad/corfu), which has a kind-formatter configuration:
+To enable for the completion UI [corfu](https://github.com/minad/corfu), which has margin-formatters capability:

 ```elisp
 (use-package kind-icon ;package availability TBD